awsdocs/aws-doc-sdk-examples/aws-cfn/cross-service/resilient-workflow/README.md

    code.
 All instances still report as healthy because they only implement shallow health checks.
 For this example, a shallow health check means the web server always reports itself as healthy as long as the load balancer can connect to it.

+   Edit `params.json`.
+Add a new entry with `ParameterKey` as `SSMTableName` and `ParameterValue` as `bad_table`.
+   After updating, the service should report healthy but return `502` responses.

 3. **Static response** — Updates a parameter that prompts the web server to return a static response when the recommendation service fails.
 Requests for recommendations now return a static response, which is a better customer experience.

+   Edit `params.json`.
+Add a new entry with `ParameterKey` as `SSMFailure` and set `ParameterValue` to `static`.

 4. **Bad credentials** — Sets the table name parameter so the recommendations service succeeds, but also updates one of the instances to use an instance profile that contains bad credentials.
    Now, when the load balancer selects the bad instance to serve a request, it returns a static response because it cannot access the recommendation service, but the other instances return real recommendations.

+   Edit `params.json` and remove the `SSMTableName` entry from step 2.
+Update the stack.
+Remove the IAM Instance Profile from one instance in the target group.
+This instance will no longer be able to access the DynamoDB table, and should now remain healthy but only return the static response.

+   To remove an IAM Instance Profile using the AWS CLI, follow these steps.

+   1. Find the ARN of the target group with `` aws cloudformation describe-stacks --stack-name resilience-demo --query 'Stacks[0].Outputs[?OutputKey==`TGArn`].OutputValue | [0]' ``.
+   2. With this target group ARN, query for the specific instances using `aws elbv2 describe-target-health --query 'TargetHealthDescriptions[*].Target.Id' --target-group-arn arn:aws:elasticloadbalancing:us-east-1:000000000000:targetgroup/doc-example-resilience-tg/exampleexample`.
+   3. Choose one ID from this list, and find the instance profile association id with `aws ec2 describe-iam-instance-profile-associations --query 'IamInstanceProfileAssociations[0].AssociationId' --filters Name=instance-id,Values=i-0123456789`.
+   4. Remove the association with `aws ec2 disassociate-iam-instance-profile --association-id iip-assoc-00000000000000000`

+   > NOTE: These steps are for the purpose of this example only, and should generally not be taken in production environments.
+   > Always use CloudFormation templates and Infrastructure as Code (IaC) to modify resources in production environments.

 5. **Deep health checks** — Sets a parameter that instructs the web server to perform a deep health check.
    For this example, a deep health check means that the web server reports itself as unhealthy if it can't access the recommendations service.
 The instance with bad credentials reports as unhealthy and the load balancer takes it out of rotation.
 Now, requests are forward only to healthy instances.

+   Edit `params.json`.
+Change the entry with `ParameterKey` as `SSMHealthCheck` and set `ParameterValue` to `deep`.

 6. **Replace the failing instance** — Terminates the unhealthy instance and lets Amazon EC2 Auto Scaling start a new instance in its place.
 During this process, the stopping and starting instances are unhealthy so they don't receive any requests, but the load balancer continues to forward requests to healthy instances.
 When the new instance is ready, it is added to the rotation and starts receiving requests.

+   Using the AWS Console, open the CloudFormation page.
+Navigate to the `resilience-demo` stack.
+Click on the `Resources` tab.
+Find the `DocExampleRecommendationServiceTargetGroup` line.
+Click on the link to the "Physical Resource ID".
+   From this EC2 page, find the list of instances in the target group.
+Select one and navigate to it.
+Choose Actions -> Terminate instance.
+See EC2 terminate the instance, and watch the Autoscaling Group start a new instance.

 7. **Fail open** — Sets the table name parameter so the recommendations service fails for all instances.
    Because all instances are using deep health checks, they all report as unhealthy.
 In this case, the load balancer continues to forward requests to all instances.
 This lets the system fail open and lets the instances return static responses, rather than fail closed and report failure.

+   Edit `params.json`.
+Add a new entry with `ParameterKey` as `SSMTableName` and `ParameterValue` as `bad_table`.
+   After updating, the service should report unhealthy but return static responses.

 ##### Destroy resources